TeYenWu/Awesome-Sensing-Tech/README.md

 * [MATERIAL IDENTIFICATION USING RF SENSORS AND CONVOLUTIONAL NEURAL NETWORKS](https://ieeexplore.ieee.org/abstract/document/8682296)

 ## MmWave (frequency between 30G Hz and 300G HZ)
-mmWave is an extremely valuable sensing technology for detection of objects and providing the range, velocity and angle of these objects.
-It is a contactless-technology which operates in the spectrum between 30GHz and 300GHz.
-Due to the technology’s use of small wavelengths it can provide sub-mm range accuracy and is able to penetrate certain materials such as plastic, drywall, clothing, and is impervious to environmental conditions such as rain, fog, dust and snow.

 ### BACKGROUND
 * [Human Body and Millimeter-Wave]( https://arxiv.org/pdf/1503.05944.pdf)
 * [TI Resource](http://dev.ti.com/tirex/explore/node?node=AJ3V.naK7FG5g7n7bxAw5A__VLyFKFf__LATEST)